kaustubhpande73/Redactor/README.md

 3. For output, I have used mainly Jupyter Notebooks to verify my results.
 4. I have added the sample file of which I run the code - "sample.txt"
 5. I was unable to used glob and emplement the stat function
+6. My main file has bugs.
+Running all function tests would give a preferred output.